 For instance, if you have collision coverage, your insurer will pay you the cash value of the car.
 You also can repair the vehicle, sell it or take out the parts and sell them.

-We're assuming you owned the car when it was declared a total loss.
-If you were financing or loaning the car when it was totaled, click over to Total loss on a financed car.
+There are pros and cons with each option, which we’ll outline below.
+But note that with this guide we’re assuming you owned the car when it was declared a total loss.
+If you were financing the car when it was totaled, navigate over to total loss on a financed car.

 How does the insurance company decide if the car is a total loss?

-What to do with a totaled car : 5 options
+What to do with a totaled car : Following are the 6 options

 1. Take the money